-9. Isolated convictions, without disqualification, for a major traffic offence should not prevent an applicant from gaining a licence or an existing licence holder from keeping their licence but will normally merit a warning as to future driving and advice on the standard expected of hackney carriage and private hire drivers.
-More than one conviction for this type of offence within the last two years would require the application or an existing licence holder to be referred to the licensing subcommittee for a decision.
+9. Any conviction for a major traffic offence within the last two years would require the application, or an existing licence holder, to be referred to the Licensing Sub-Committee for a decision.
 No further application would normally be considered until a period of three years free from convictions has elapsed.
-Where an application has been refused or an existing licence holder suspended because of this provision they may be required to pass the DSA Taxi and Private Hire Assessment before the licence is granted or the suspended licence reinstated.
+Where an application has been refused, or an existing licence holder suspended because of this provision, they may be required to pass the DVSA Taxi and Private Hire Assessment before the licence is granted or the suspended licence reinstated.

-These offences are:
+These offences are;